What is the Gambling Age in the US? Our Expert Guide for June 2026

 Federal Gambling Laws – A Brief History

 In addition to state laws, the US is also subject to federal laws.
-These apply to the whole of the United States, although some state laws contradict their equivalents at federal level.
+These apply to the entire United States, although some state laws conflict with their federal counterparts.

 1